hilch/bar-acopos-cheat-sheet/README.md

 ## Warranty/Disclaimer
 This documentation is **not an official B&amp;R product!**
-For this reason the use is at your own risk and there is NO claim on support or maintenance.
+For this reason the use it at your own risk and there is NO claim on support or maintenance.

 ## Development
 I used Open Source Tool ['Inkscape'](https://inkscape.org/en/) to draw.